X65/os-816/README.md

 Screens are hardcoded to a task.
 Task can have 0 or 1 screen.
 Cannot have more.
 Can change video/attr/dl address freely and it will be remembered on next VT switch.

+## Memory management

+The rest (223) of memory banks (32-254) are free to use for applications.
+The task wanting to assume a bank, can request a free bank from OS and be given a number of bank to use exclusively, or 255 (-1) on failure (no more free banks).
+The application then can store data (using data bank register) or code (for use by program bank register) in given bank.
+It is up to the application to track its own task-id and given data banks numbers.
+The OS does not provide bookkeeping.
+Good idea may be to use some global variables in task's direct page.

 ## Device naming

 - one letter codes for the device